IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 -

-Improve ventilation behind TV
+Improve ventilation behind the TV

 -